-It seems that application is running abnormally slowly.
-So, you open SQL Monitor, navigate to the affected instance ad open the Overview screen and examine the interactive activity graph for the period in question.
+sys. dm_exec_query_stats or perhaps use Extended Events to set up query tracing.
+However, SQL Monitor automatically collects all the data you need.
+Open SQL Monitor, navigate to the affected instance and open the Overview screen and examine the interactive activity graph for the period in question.
 You can see the CPU, Disk IO and waits have all spiked over this period.

-You scroll further down the Overview screen and scan the list of most expensive queries that have run over the time period selected in the focus window of the interactive graph.
+Scroll further down the Overview screen and scan the list of Top 10 most expensive queries that have run over the period selected in the focus window of the interactive graph.
 By default, for the recent 24-hour period, this is the last 2 hours, but is adjusted using the grab bars.

 At the top of Figure 2, SQL Monitor provides a T-SQL statement to allow you to pull the plan from cache, or the option of simply using View query plan, to see it within SQL Monitor.
 Directly below we see the associated T-SQL Statement.
 If the query is part of a larger batch, or a statement within a stored procedure, the Show full query button will reveal the full batch or procedure definition, which is incredibly handy when you’re trying to identify where a query originated.